RiverArchitect/RA_wiki/wiki/Signposts.md

 - `vaQQQQQQ.tif` is flow velocity direction rasters required by the [Habitat Connectivity](Connectivity) module.
 [Read more about file name conventions.](#terms)

-The flow depth and velocity Rasters may require manual renaming to adapt to the [Raster name conventions](#terms).
+The flow depth and velocity Rasters may require manual renaming to adapt to these Raster name conventions.
+A [*River Architect Tools* script](Tools#renamefiles) facilitates renaming multiple file names.
 Subsequently, populating the created *Condition* is strongly recommended

 ## Populate Condition<a name="pop-condition"></a>
 ***